yuvalyehudab/slurm-basic/condor/README.md

 ## Quick start

-on school server with slurm available (usually ubuntu 18.04):
+on school server with slurm available (usually ubuntu 18.04 - for example c-00[1-8]):

 ```sh